-It is named after Sangla village — the largest village of the Sangla valley (aka Baspa valley) and one of the largest in Kinnaur.
+It is named after Sangla village — the largest village of the Sangla valley (also known as Tukpa valley) and one of the largest in Kinnaur.

-Best time to visit Sangla valley?
+Best time to visit Sangla valley in 2022?

 Sangla valley is located in the temperate zone.
-The average yearly temperature of Sangla hovers around 17 °C. It peaks in the months of May and June when it reaches 30 °C but the weather remains pleasant.
+The average yearly temperature of Sangla hovers around 17 °C. It peaks in the months of May and June when it reaches 30 °C, but the weather remains pleasant.

 How to reach Sangla valley?

 An HRTC bus will leave for Sangla or Rakchham in the morning around 7:00 AM from the Shimla Bus stand.

 One can call Shimla Bus Depo Control Room for details on Bus timings, they will help you.
-For us, Shimla to Sangla HRTC Bus road journey cost just Rs.
-354
+For us, Shimla to Sangla HRTC Bus road journey cost just about Rs.
+420.

 The helpline number of Shimla Bus Depo Control Room is 01772656326 and Reckong Peo station in-charge number is 01786222444.

 If you are visiting Sangla with friends or family, try to take or book Innova, XUV, Tata Sumo or Tempo Traveler from Shimla.
 This will help you to stop & spend enough time en-route Sangla.

-Distance from different cities:
+Distance from different cities

 If you are traveling from the different States of India, it is better to reach Delhi or Chandigarh by Flight, Train or other transport options then plan accordingly in advance.
 This will help to reach Sangla without any transport issues.